smomot/bankofshire/src/shire-bank/README.md

 Shire Bank service overrides production and development host and starts at: https://+:7212

-# The Bank of Shire
+# The Bank of Shire original task!

 Greatings dear sir or madam!
 I'm writing to you with a big request: I would like you to implement a host service for our Bank of Shire.